shamsytech/dessert-recipe/README.md

 # My Recipe Website
-This website features a recipe that can be made with accessible ingredients made by my mother.
+This website features a recipe made originally by my mother.

 **Link to project:** shamshasan0.github.io/recipe